metasoarous/scons-tutorials/README.md

 Once that's out of the way, you should be able to `cd` into an `example*` directory and run `scons` to build the given analysis.
 And that's it!
 The files produced by the analysis should be in the `output` directory of your `example` directory.

+## The data

+The [sequence data](https://github.com/metasoarous/scons-tutorials/blob/master/input/sequences.fasta) was obtained from a GenBank submission of Shiino et al., 2012.